VTM (TV channel): TamTam

 For several years, VTM broadcast a kids' strand called TamTam, competing with VRT's Ketnet.
 It featured programmes such as Teletubbies Everywhere and Miffy for little children and shows such as SimsalaGrimm, Tweety and Sylvester Mysteries, Schuif Af and Kids Top 20 for older kids.
-During VTM's latest rebrand on 29 February 2008, the channel decided to do away with the TamTam brand.
+During VTM's latest rebrand on 29 February 2008, the channel decided to discontinue the TamTam brand.
 The programming block is now broadcast under the VTM brand.

 VTM Kids

 VTM Kids was the kids channel of VTM.
 It aired between 6am and 6pm.
-There was also a channel called VTM Kids+ which aired 24/7 and was a digital only channel.
-The VTM Kids brand started on 1 October 2009.
+There was also a channel called VTM Kzoom+ which aired 24/7 and was a digital only channel.
+The VTM Kzoom channel started on 1 October 2009 and rebranded as VTM Kids on 22 December 2018, and closed in 2023 to focus on VTM GO.